basantashrestha/covid19tracker/README.md

 A Covid 19 patient tracker in Python using mockup data.
 ### This is for simple manual Run.
 Please refer to other readme files for docker-compose and kubernetes.
 **Steps to Run:**
+You need at least Python 3.7 and need to have streamlit library installed for this
 1. After doing git clone https://gitlab.com/libresoftitsolutions/corona-patient-tracker.git
 2. cd corona-patient-tracker
 3. covidnepal.py and covidnepal.csv are available in current folder